Book of Forbidden Words by Louise Fein #bookreview @wmmorrowbooks

 Review

-Need a twisted, Hollywood tale…THIS IS IT!
+Need a book full of historical mystery…THIS IS IT!
 Grab your copy today.

 I received this novel from the publisher for a honest review.